ewoudwijma/MoonLight/docs/general/gettingstarted.md

 * Search for FastLED.addLeds in the code and update to the pin you use to drive LEDS, reflash the code to the board
 * Go to the UI in the browser
 * Go to Custom / Files and create or upload Live scripts
-* Go to Custom / Live Animation and select the 'hardcoded animations' (Random, Rainbow)
+* Go to Custom / Live Animation and select the 'hardcoded animations' (Random, Rainbow), you should see it on your panel
 * Select any of the Live scripts you uploaded, check the Serial Output for results.
+(No led output in current version, see below)
 * Open the Edit area and change things in the code, see the Serial Output for results
 * To do
     * Find a way to present feedback to the UI (e.g. error messages as comments in the sc file)